MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 The `EventName` property is a name you specify for how your code will refer to this particular WebSocket instance. `Message` and `ReturnProperty` are also optional values.

 For time-of-flight subscriptions, you must also include `EventConditions`.
-These specify the location of the time of flight sensor being accessed by changing `Value` to "Right", "Center", "Left", or “Back”.
+These specify the location of the time of flight sensor being accessed by changing `Value` to `Right`, `Center`, `Left`, or `Back`.
 This sample code subscribes to the center time-of-flight sensor only.

 After creating the `subscribe` message, the sample also creates an `unsubscribe` message.
 When it's no longer needed, unsubscribing from a WebSocket data stream is a good practice to avoid creating performance issues.
 The `unsubscribe` message will be sent when the skill is done using the data.